Pahari-Pothwari

-The Indo-Aryan language spoken on the Pothohar Plateau in the far north of Pakistani Punjab, as well as in most of Pakistan's Azad Kashmir and in western areas of India's Jammu and Kashmir, is known by a variety of names, the most common of which are Pahari (/pəˈhɑːri/; an ambiguous name also applied to unrelated languages of India), and Pothwari (or Pothohari).
+Pahari Pothwari is an Indo-Aryan language variety of the Lahnda group, spoken in the northern half of Pothohar Plateau, in Punjab, Pakistan, as well as in the most of Pakistan-administered Azad Kashmir and in the western areas of Indian-administered Jammu and Kashmir.
+It is known by a variety of names, the most common of which are Pahari (/pəˈhɑːri/; an ambiguous name also applied to other unrelated languages of India), and Pothwari (or Pothohari).

-The language is transitional between Hindko and Standard Punjabi and is mutually intelligible with both.
+The language is transitional between Hindko and standard Punjabi and is mutually intelligible with both.
 There have been efforts at cultivation as a literary language, although a local standard has not been established yet.
-The Shahmukhi script is used to write the language, such as in the works of Mian Muhammad Bakhsh.

-Grierson in his early 20th-century Linguistic Survey of India assigned it to a so-called "Northern cluster" of Lahnda (Western Punjabi), but this classification, as well as the validity of the Lahnda grouping in this case, have been called into question.
+Grierson in his early 20th-century Linguistic Survey of India assigned it to a so-called "northern cluster" of Lahnda (Western Punjabi), but this classification, as well as the validity of the Lahnda grouping in this case, have been called into question.
+In a sense all Lahnda varieties, and standard Punjabi are "dialects" of a "greater Punjabi" macrolanguage.

 Geographic distribution and dialects

 There are at least three major dialects: Pothwari, Mirpuri and Pahari.
-The Pothwari spoken in Gujar Khan is regarded as the most prestigious dialect of Pothwari spoken in Pakistan.

 The dialects are mutually intelligible, but the difference between the northernmost and the southernmost dialects (from Muzaffarabad and Mirpur respectively) is enough to cause difficulties in understanding.